When to use a crate

 Benefits of Dog Crate Training and Puppy Crate Training

-Once your dog uses the crate on its own initiative, the crate will allow your dog more time to retreat from the family action and to relax.
+Once your dog uses the crate voluntarily, the crate will allow your dog more time to retreat from the family action and to relax.
 This will contribute to your dog's overall health, and it will improve your relationship with your dog when you are together.

-In addition, mid- and long-term, Crate training dogs will reduce the amount of dog behavior training required, see House training a puppy.
-This means it will reduce dog whining, dog barking, dog separation anxiety, dog aggression, and destructive behaviour.
+In addition, mid- and long-term, Crate training dogs will reduce the amount of required Behavior Training, see House training a puppy.
+This means, voluntary crate use will reduce dog whining, dog barking, dog separation anxiety, dog aggression, and destructive behaviour.

 What a Crate means to a German Shepherd

 Under normal circumstances German Shepherds love to use their crates.
-This has genetic roots and even when you leave a German Shepherd out in the wild, the dog will prepare its own small space to nestle down in, so that (s)he keeps warm and safe.
-A crate performs this function perfectly and is giving your dog a safe space that (s)he can consider and guard as its own.
-German Shepherds in particular need this small place to retreat, especially when feeling unwell, at night, and when dozing.
+This has genetic roots and even when you leave a German Shepherd out in the wild, the dog will prepare his/her own small space to nestle down in, so that (s)he keeps warm and safe.
+A crate performs this function perfectly and is giving your dog a safe space that the dog can consider and guard as his/her own.
+All dogs need this small place to retreat, especially when feeling unwell, at night, and when dozing.

-If you have several German Shepherd puppies give each of them their own crate, but don't force them to use their own crate just yet.
-They will usually use their own crate automatically, later when they feel like it.
+If you have several German Shepherd puppies, give each of them their own crate, but never force them to use their own crate.
+They will usually use their own crate automatically later, when they feel like it.

 Crate training and You